-It is your company's responsibility to ensure that all responsible personnel understand their role in maintaining chain of custody and traceability.
-The Chain of Custody Standard defines responsible personnel as those who make decisions or carry out procedures that can affect the integrity of certified seafood.
+It is your company's responsibility to ensure that all responsible personnel understand their role in maintaining chain of custody and product integrity, as required by Principle 5 in the Standard.
+The Standard defines responsible personnel as those who make decisions or carry out procedures that can affect the integrity of certified seafood.

-Your company may be able to incorporate Chain of Custody training into an existing staff training program.
+Your company may be able to incorporate specific Chain of Custody training into an existing staff training program.

-The MSC has produced a training video that can be used by companies to help train their staff on Chain of Custody certification: please visit the MSC Training Platform.
+The MSC has produced training videos that can be used by companies to help train their staff on Chain of Custody certification: please visit the MSC Training platform.